department-of-veterans-affairs/vets-website/content/pages/disability-benefits/after-you-apply/VA-claim-exam.md

 ##### Be sure not to miss your scheduled exam.

 If you miss your exam, we may not be able to reschedule you right away, and your claim may be delayed while you wait for a new appointment.
-Or, we may need to rate your claim “as-is.”
+Or we may need to rate your claim “as-is.”
 This means we’ll base our decision about your disability benefits only on the evidence we have in your file, which may not be enough.

 </div>
 </div>